Puerto Rico Senate leader rejects lawyer Pierluisi as next governor

 The speaker of Puerto Rico’s House of Representatives, Carlos Méndez has said he favors Schatz as secretary of state over Pierluisi, citing the lawyer’s role advising the board and other clients at Washington law firm O’Neill & Borges.

-(This story has been refiled to correct typograhphical error to ‘legislators’ in paragraph 9.)
+(This story has been refiled to correct typographical error to ‘legislators’ in paragraph 9.)

 Reporting By Luis Valentin in San Juan; Writing by Andrew Hay; Editing by Scott Malone and Grant McCool